Choosing the Right Support Team

 This resource helps parents make informed decisions about autism services by emphasizing each individual’s uniqueness and dignity.
 It encourages clear communication, collaboration with a multidisciplinary team, and choosing providers who prioritize inclusion and quality of life.
 Support should always be personalized to fit individual needs and strengths.
 Additional resources for informed decision-making include Organization for Autism Research: A Parent’s Guide to ResearchNational Professional Development Center on Autism Spectrum DisorderNational Standards Project « National Autism Center, and Association for Science in Autism Treatment.

-The Autism Society of Greater New Orleans offers a free 6-session seminar series—available in-person and online—for caregivers of autistic individuals.
-Designed to reduce barriers to support, the series provides practical, inclusive guidance along with time to connect with other caregivers.
-Space is limited, and attendees are encouraged to join all sessions.
-Slides and resources from the series will also be available on the website for anytime access.
-Please also visit ASGNO’s calendar of events to access parent support groups (available in Spanish too) as well as outings.
+The Autism Society of Greater New Orleans offered a free 6-session seminar series—available in-person and online—for caregivers of autistic individuals.
+The recordings, slides, and resources from all 6 sessions are available on the ASGNO website.
+Designed to reduce barriers to support, the series provided practical, inclusive guidance along with time to connect with other caregivers.
+While this program is currently only available as recorded sessions, please visit ASGNO’s calendar of events or sign up for their email list to be alerted to their events and programs including parent support groups (available in Spanish too) as well as outings.